eosnetworkfoundation/docs/docs/40_node-operation/50_tutorials/10_watching-transfers.md

 ### Compiling the contract yourself

-You will need to clone the [EOS System Contracts](https://github.com/eosnetworkfoundation/eos-system-contracts/) repository, and then compile the `eosio.token` contract.
+You can clone the [EOS System Contracts](https://github.com/eosnetworkfoundation/eos-system-contracts/) repository, and then compile the contracts using the `build.sh` script.

-For information about how to compile contracts, see our [DUNE guide](/docs/20_smart-contracts/10_getting-started/10_dune-guide.md).
+You will then have a `build/contracts` directory that contains the compiled contracts.

 ## Updating your configuration file